 In an earlier post, I talked at length about the importance of reducing your expectation gap.

-One of the main factors contributing towards your disappointment is comparing yourself to others.
+One of the main factors contributing to your disappointment is comparing yourself to others.

 “I wish I was as skinny as her.”

 “Imagine if I could do that as a living!?”

 “Why can’t I have a house a big as him?”